Desk Setup Mistakes That Hurt Productivity (And How to Fix Them)

 4. Cluttered Desk, Cluttered Mind

 Visual clutter competes for your attention even when you’re not consciously aware of it.
-Too many objects on your desk can reduce focus and increase cognitive load.
+Every time you switch tasks—like checking your phone—it can take up to 20 minutes to fully return to deep, focused work.

 5. Poor Lighting Choices